Ashish-Patnaik/WALL-STREET-OF-AI-AGENTS/README.md

 ---

-## 🧠 Lightweight Agentic Architecture
+## 🧠 Lightweight Multi Agentic Architecture

 Traditional multi-agent frameworks (like AutoGen or CrewAI) are notoriously heavy and slow.
-We built a hyper-lightweight, spatially-aware architecture tailored specifically for edge computing and small GGUF models.
+I built a hyper-lightweight, spatially-aware architecture tailored specifically for edge computing and small GGUF models.

 ### 1. Spatial Collaboration (No Message Bus Required)
 No orchestration layer.
 No shared memory pool. **Physical proximity drives conversation.**